International Yoga Teachers‘ Training - 4 weeks’ intensive -

 Here at Haus Yoga Vidya, we present a synthesis of all the major techniques of yoga.
 Students find that continued practice enhances all aspects of life.

-Teaching Yoga is a a fulfilling task that demands a dedicated personal practice as well as a comprehensive knowledge of the ancient teachings of Yoga.
-According to varying needs, we offer different types of education.
-You may pick the one most appropriate to your personal circumstances.
+Teaching yoga is a fulfilling task that demands a dedicated personal practice as well as a comprehensive knowledge of the ancient teachings of yoga.

 Philosophy and Aim of Yoga